harperbenjamin/jenkins-integration-samples/jenkins-x/README.md

 installation environment variables utilized throughout this process.

-1. Setup the required installation environment variables within the [jenkins-x-env.sh][jenkins-x-env.sh] file by replacing each value
+1. Setup the required installation environment variables within the [jenkins-x-env.sh](jenkins-x-env.sh) file by replacing each value
 labeled: "[FILL_ME_IN]" with an appropriate configuration value.

 2. Load the environment variables into the current session: